mtheadley/SystemHealthPreso/PITCHME.md

 - What errors are the user receiving? |
 - Is there anything in the error emails? |
 - Anything in the logs? |
-- What about the system itself (machines, dns, network, solar alignment, etc...) |
+- What about the systems themselves (machines, dns, network, solar alignment, etc...) |

 ---
 #Ah-ha!